Is It Safe To Eat Calamari During Pregnancy?

 2. What are some common misconceptions or myths about eating calamari while pregnant?

 Calamari has a high nutritional value and low mercury level compared to other seafood.
 Hence, it is considered beneficial for pregnant women and the development of the fetus.
 You can safely consume calamari after steaming it or sauteeing it with fresh vegetables.
 However, it is advised to avoid having it in raw or deep-fried form as it may compromise its nutritional value.
 Further, caution should be employed as consumption of raw fish and seafood while pregnant is not advisable.
-Instead, you could add well-cooked calamari to salads or other recipes to enjoy its benefits.
+Safe fish to eat during pregnancy are low-mercury, well-cooked, such as calamari, which can be a nutritious addition to salads or other dishes.

 Infographic: Nutritional Values And Advantages Of Calamari In Pregnancy